vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Sukalatraprāptivrata-for maidens, women with husbands living

 and widows; nakṣatravrata; Nārāyaṇa deity; a maiden should worship Jagannātha on three nakṣatras, viz.
-Uttarā, Uttarāsādhā and Uttarā-bhādrapadā and should recite the name (Madhava), should offer Priyangu and red flowers and use saffron as unguent; homa with honey and clarified butter with the words 'salutation to Mādhava'; she secures a fine husband.
+Uttarā, Uttarāṣāḍhā and Uttarā-bhādrapadā and should recite the name (Madhava), should offer Priyangu and red flowers and use saffron as unguent; homa with honey and clarified butter with the words 'salutation to Mādhava'; she secures a fine husband.
 HV II.
 628-630 (from Vi.
 Dh.); Śiva

 informs Pārvati about this vrata Sukulatrirātravrata--begin in Mārg. on a day which is Tryaha